DataSF/draft-publishing-standards/formats/location-addresses.md

 # Location \(addresses\)

 * Where appropriate, use the Enterprise Address System addresses
-* We'll accept a handful of formats for addresses.
-What is most important is that the component parts of an address that are relevant to the data are standard and well-formed.
+* You may output these as individual fields or as full address strings
-* You may output these as individual fields or as full address strings.
-When formatting as one field, it is still important to make sure the component pieces are well formed within the string.
+  * When formatting as one field, it is still important to make sure the component pieces are well formed within the string.

 ## Address components